YOLOpp/yolopp/obscure.md

 - `<->` swaps left and right operands (left-associative)
 - `<~>` swaps left and right operands (right-associative)
 - `<->` and `<~>` have equal precedence
-- `[...]` is an asynchronous block; each of its lines are evaluated in parallel and the array of results is returned
+- `[...]` is an asynchronous block; each of its lines are evaluated in parallel, but all threads are joined after closure of the block
-- `{...}` is a synchronous block; each of its lines are evaluated sequentially and the result is returned
+- `{...}` is a synchronous block; each of its lines are evaluated sequentially
 - `<...,...>` is an inline array (the bitshift operator does not *yet* exist)
 - `(...)` is normal arithmetical expression grouping
 - fractional (aka `frac`) datatype instead of floats